Freedom-Club-Sec/Coldwire-python/PROTOCOL.md

 Additionally, this **plausible unlinkability** will be the basis on which we build **plausible deniability** later on with `OTP` pads and `PFS`.

-`SMP` verification, if done relatively quickly with an answer with sufficent entropy, provides an *unbreakable mathmatical guarantee of authenticity* and integrity for the verification of the keys (Assuming no hash collisions).
+`SMP` verification, if done relatively quickly with an answer with sufficent entropy, provides an *unbreakable mathematical guarantee of authenticity* and integrity for the verification of the keys (Assuming no hash collisions).

 ## 5. Perfect Forward Secrecy
 Perfect Forward Secrecy (PFS) ensure that if a ML-KEM-1024 keypair was compromised, it does not affect keys before, and after it.